bobpattersonjr/workmux/README.md

   copy:
     - '.env.example'
   # Files/directories to symlink from the repo root into the new worktree.
-  # Useful for sharing heavy directories like node_modules or build caches.
+  # Useful for sharing build caches or other large dependencies.
   symlink:
-    - 'node_modules'
     - '.next'
+    - 'tmp/cache'

 # Defines the tmux pane layout for new windows.
 panes: